leezl/cse680/PA04/README.md

 This project is based on the previous Project, PA03.

 IMPORTANT: This program assumes you are providing the path, name and extension of the obj file.
-Also assumes the path in the obj file to the materials is correct.
-It used to hard code the path separately:
-"assets/models/"+file+".obj" and "assets/models/"+material
-But this was removed since that directory does not exist.
-So.
-If a material is just a filename, no path,
-it must be in the same location as the executable.
+Also assumes the path for the obj is the same as for the mtl.
+It pulls the path off and adds it to the material file name read from the obj.
+So obj and mtl should be in the same folder, or the path from the obj to the mtl should be in the filename in the obj.

 CONTROLS:
-Space: stops spinning of object a, d: change speed of spinning object
+Space: stops spinning of object
+a, d: change speed of spinning object
-m: camera gets closer to object
+left arrow: camera gets closer to object
-n: camera gets farther from object
+right arrow: camera gets farther from object
+up arrow: raises camera
+down arrow: lower camera
+s: scale object down
+S: scales object up

 Should be able to handle loading triangles and soem polygons.
 No fancy shading and a default color if no mtl is loaded.
 Does not use normals or uvs, though it does handle cases when they are present or not.
 ALSO: I'm using a GLU error check, in case that gives any problems.